The Problem

 Results

-- 176 files changed, -4,282 / +2,273 lines — a net reduction of ~2,000 lines
+- 176 files changed, -4,282 / +2,273 lines.
+A net reduction of ~2,000 lines

 - 31 consumer files updated to import directly from shared-ui